Hiking New Zealand Guide 2019

 One of our favourite ‘treks’ in the area is the Angelus Hut Circuit, an awesome hike that takes three days and two nights in total.
 The hike traces the shores of Lake Rotoiti, before crossing river valleys and weaving through thick forest, leading to a steep climb up to Lake Angelus, perched atop a mountain range at 1,650 metres (5,413ft).
 You’ll then hike along the exposed Robert Ridge before cutting back down the mountainside to the lake where you set out from three days previously.

-This is New Zealand wilderness at its finest and you’ll get a real sense of the grandeur of nature, as well as peaceful isolation.
+This is wilderness at its finest and you’ll get a real sense of the grandeur of nature, as well as peaceful isolation.
 On a clear night, the stars are incredible, and during the day the views over the surrounding mountains, lakes and distant ocean are as impressive as any you’d get on a trek anywhere elsewhere in the world!

 For more information on this hike, you can check out the Department of Conservation information pages, or give Jodi here at New Zealand Trails a call.
 She’s done this hike a few times and will be able to point you in the right direction.